javiaa/CSharpPerformanceTests/Exercise07_Classes/Results/10_InheritanceImpactComparison/Answer.md

-## Which ones will be the faster to find the element in the list?
+## Does inheritance makes it slower?

-- A) Classes --> classes will be faster
+- A) YES
-- B) Structs
+- B) NO --> nop it doesn't make it slower
-- C) Same
+- C) What is inheritance?
 - D) I don't know